 Social media has become a daily staple in our lives.
 We take time out of our day to post pictures and statuses to inform our followers and friends what we are up to.
-We live through the experiences of what others post, which is typically the most exciting and interesting parts of their lives.
+We live through the experiences of what others post, which is typically the most exciting and interesting part of their lives.
 This leads us to the question of whether social media makes you happier.
-The simplest answer may be, “it depends how you use it.”
+The simplest answer may be, “it depends on how you use it.”

 FOMO, or fear of missing out, plagues a huge number of social media users.
 What could be worse than deciding to stay in for a night, only to constantly reload Twitter and Facebook to see that your friends are having a great time without you?
 The fear of missing out on something more fun can be so intense for some that even when they have decided to disconnect from their social media they are still constantly checking their phones.

 Ultimately, we are connected to fake personas that we promote to our friends and followers.
 I say fake because we only promote the best side of our lives on social networking sites.
 Doing this creates the urge to constantly check social media sites like Facebook and Twitter to see the latest updates in people’s lives.
 Ultimately, it creates the question as to whether we will ever settle for what we have, or cling to the fear that we may be missing out on something better all the time.